floriansalihovic/pet-clinic/README.md

 The mantra of Sling application design is "Everything is a resource".
 The programming model allows addressing resources rendered in various ways by providing a resource type.
 The resource type is used for script resolution, which is basically the process of determining the correct way to render a resource.

+In the PetClinic application, different types of resource are easily identified:

+- Pages
+- Owners (of pets)
+- Pets
+- Vetenarians
+- Visits

+JackRabbit - the underlying content repository (basically the persistence layer) - is an unstructured data store.
+There is no schema and those resources can basically be stored at any location.
+The obvious differentiation made divides resources in data and resource which render data - associated via resource type.
+Not going into the resolution in full depth, the latter resource are stored in ```/libs``` and ```/apps```.
+The locations can be looked up in the [Apache Felix OSGi](http://localhost:8080/system/console/jcrresolver) (Sling must be running) console.
+Those resources are refered to as scripts, renderers or (view) components.
+In ```/libs``` standard Sling components are stored, whereas in ```/apps``` application specific scripts are stored, which can also override components provided in ```/libs``` (by resource type as illustrated in the following short example).

+Having a resource with a resource type of ```owners/owner```, Sling will look into ```/apps/owners/owner``` for any kind of component used for displaying and if none is found, ```/libs/owners/owner``` will be checked.
+That is the short story.

+The data and the selected scripts for rendering have to be set in a broader context though.
+When working with data, or resources in the context of Sling, there are always various resources involved in creating and modifying data.

+The outline can be imagined as the following the user wants to create a visit for his pet ar the veterinarian.
+In order to do so, he has to register himself and his pet at for a visit at a certain time for a visit at a specific pet clinic run by a doctor.

+So naturally pets and their owners, the vets and so on appear to be resource.
+But so are the HTML pages requested.
+Sling does not differentiate between those subjects in terms of resources - only how the data may be accessed, modified and displayed.

+This tutorial aims to provide an example of how the pieces are connected.

+## About resources and resource types in the PetClinic

+The application is basically a Sling flavored [Spring PetClinic](http://docs.spring.io/docs/petclinic.html) version based on the [Kotlin](https://github.com/cheptsov/kotlin-nosql-mongodb-petclinic) port.
+That means the objectives are set and a port to Sling can be done without looking too much left and right.

+The application provides basically a web interfaces to add and modify everything a pet clinic would need to work with.
+As already stated, pages are resources just as entities in the domain data and Sling provides a lot of power for creating them.